 Mahshi: is a dish made of stuffed cabbage rolls.
 Inside is a mixture of ground beef, rice, tomatoes, and herbs.

 Om Ali: the translation of this dish means ‘Ali’s mother’.
 There are several stories about the reason for this name.
-It’s a dessert which you could call the equivalent of western bread pudding with soaked bread, milk, nuts, and a lot of sugar.
+It’s a dessert that you could call the equivalent of Western bread pudding with soaked bread, milk, nuts, and a lot of sugar.
 Sometimes they add coconut and raisins.

 If you’d like to get a taste of these, there is a chain of Egyptian restaurants called ‘El Masrien’ which translates to ‘the Egyptians’.
 There are 3 restaurants in Sharm El Sheikh and they also have a delivery service.
 You can have a meal here between 5 – 10 USD.